-- Discounts on both exhibiting and advertising at the Annual OCD Conference.
+- Discounts on both exhibiting and advertising at IOCDF conference, including the in-person Annual OCD Conference and virtual Online OCD Conference.

 - Free IOCDF educational publications, including a bulk subscription to our quarterly OCD Newsletter and informational brochures about OCD and related disorders.

-- The option to publish institutional updates in the newsletter each quarter to keep members updated on new services, staff, support groups, and other developments.
+- The option to publish Institutional Updates in the OCD Newsletter each quarter to keep members updated on new services, staff, support groups, and other developments.